swindu3/turnkey-sdk-se-interview/examples/payflow-demo/README.md

 2. **Send USDC to Merchant Wallet**: Transfer some USDC to the merchant address shown in the demo output
 3. **Re-run the Demo**: The sweep will automatically transfer the USDC to the treasury

-Alternatively, you can modify the demo to simulate a balance or use a wallet that already has USDC.
+Alternatively, you can use the CLI's "Sweep Funds" option after creating a merchant.

 ## Key Assumptions & Simplifications